YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 I found it very helpful to refer to [The OCaml language](http://caml.inria.fr/pub/docs/manual-ocaml/language.html) chapter, which presents systematically the formal syntax and (informal) semantics of all features of the core language.
 Almost for each feature that I learnt from Part I, I would go to this chapter to read about the underlying formal syntax and semantics.

 The interesting observation is that when I learnt a natural language, e.g., English or Russian, it feels sufficient to learn mainly by memorizing examples, and very little (perhaps < 5%) of the time was spent on the grammar; however when learning a formal (or computer programming) language, a deeper sense of certainty could not be gained without reading the theory about the language itself, i.e., its syntax and semantics (or using onw word, just grammar), although examples are still indispensable.
+On the other hand, I started to learn programming languages from
+2010, and I learnt, in chronological order, C, C++, Matlab, Java, Haskell, Prolog, and Scheme and OCaml.
+It was not until early 2020 when I started to develop an interest in the formal syntax and semantics of the programming language that I am learning.
+Before that I just learnt by examples and forgot the syntactic details quickly after the projects finished.